Research: Statement

 Models and Empirical Methods in Studying the Nature of Time

-This research concerns models of spacetime.
-In particular, I am working on assembling two distinct models to describe spacetime in a way that could yield new insights into both the nature of time and temporality.
+This research concerns models of spacetime, and is taking the form of a book currently under contract with the publisher De Gruyter.
+In particular, I am working on assembling several distinct models to describe spacetime in a way that could yield new insights into both the nature of time and temporality.
 In terms of the nature of time, my focus is on the experimentally-verifiable aspects of time, notably the results of Special Relativity.
 In terms of temporality, I am interested in why we perceive time as a series of events and how this can be connected more directly to the actual nature of time itself.
 The first model is one that I label "Time as 'Events'".
 For this model, I draw from the work of the physicist Julian Barbour.
 In his book The End of Time, Barbour argues that time as we perceive it — as a flow, or in a linear passage — is an illusion.
 He argues that there are, rather, distinct sets of moments, which he calls "Nows".
 These are fixed events, and Barbour further argues that in fact there is no such thing as motion or change.
 Barbour has also published a selection of academic papers outlining various aspects of this model.
 While this concept of a timeless universe is problematic, it is a very useful starting point in a new discussion of time and temporality.

 In particular — although Barbour's work does not make this direct implication — his concept spatializes time in a particularly firm way, so that time as a geometrical identity can take full form, and be explored (in mathematical and physical terms) much in the same way as space.
 Barbour alludes to this in his characterization of Leibniz's model of motion as simply relational locations.
 This is Barbour's idea of independent events or moments — the "snapshots".
 They become ordered through what Barbour calls "the presumed continuity of the changes of the relative configurations" that allows, "a unique ordering of the sequence".
 Interestingly, Barbour does not use this depiction to provide a model of temporality, but it is possible.
 In my study, I hope to investigate the related concept of mathematical ordering as a possible origin for our sense of "time's passage", or temporality.